iNem0o/PicORM/README.md

 ```

-## Entity
+## Model
-**Implements an Entity**
+**Implements a Model**

-First you have to create a table, which your entity will be mapped to
+First you have to create a table, which your model will be mapped to

 ```sql
     CREATE TABLE `brands` (